RitamCODE/Comparing-Domain-Based-Finetuning-on-Small-LLMs-based-on-Domain-based-Data/README.md

 ---

 ## 🗂 Dataset
-We use the **[QASPER](https://huggingface.co/datasets/allenai/qasper)** dataset — a high-quality QA dataset focused on NLP research papers.
+The **[QASPER](https://huggingface.co/datasets/allenai/qasper)** dataset — a high-quality QA dataset focused on NLP research papers — is used.
 - **QA Pairs:** Abstract + question → gold answer (+ evidence if available)
 - **Full-Text:** Entire paper content merged into a single text block